-State Group Life Insurance (SGL) offers term life insurance to employees and their spouse or domestic partner and eligible children.
+State Group Life Insurance (SGL) offers term life insurance to employees and their spouse and eligible children.
 Coverage is based on an employee’s annual salary.
-An employee may elect coverage of up to five times his or her annual salary, up to $20,000 of spouse or domestic partner coverage and up to $10,000 of child coverage.
+An employee may elect coverage of up to five times his or her annual salary, up to $20,000 of spouse coverage and up to $10,000 of child coverage.

 In addition to benefits payable in the event of a death, this plan provides the following benefits:

-- Employee coverage is based on your annual earnings – if your annual earnings increase, your coverage automatically increases the following year.
+- Employee coverage is based on your annual earnings – if an employee’s annual earnings increase, their coverage automatically increases the following year.

-- If you are terminally ill with a life expectancy of 12 months or less, you may receive up to the full amount of your coverage prior to your death.
+- If an employee is terminally ill with a life expectancy of 12 months or less, they may receive up to the full amount of their coverage prior to their death.

-- If your death is accidental, your death benefit will double.
+- If the employee’s death is accidental, their death benefit will double.

-- If you have a dismemberment or experience loss of use, you will receive a portion of your benefit.
+- If the employee has a dismemberment or experiences a loss of use, they will receive a portion of their benefit.

 - of coverage to an individual policy at the end of employment.

 - Continuation of coverage at retirement or termination with at least 20 years of WRS service (eligibility requirements must be met).
-No longer required to pay premium when you turn 65 and are retired.
+Employee is no longer required to pay premium when they turn 65 and are retired.

-- Premiums may be waived if you become totally disabled.
+- Premiums may be waived if the employee become totally disabled.

 State Group Life Insurance is administered by the Department of Employee Trust Funds (ETF) and is underwritten by Securian Financial Group.

-- Eligible for coverage under the Wisconsin Retirement System (WRS); and
+- Eligible for coverage under the Wisconsin Retirement System; and

 - Under age 70 at the time of initial eligibility (if 70 or older when initially eligible, can only apply for coverage through Medical Evidence of Insurability); and